zapier/zapier-platform-cli/README.md

 *Q: Is it possible to iterate over pages in a polling trigger?*

 A: Yes, though there are caveats.
 Your entire function only gets 30 seconds to run.
-HTTP requests are costly, so paging through a list may timeout (which you should avoid at all costs).
-You should keep an the polling [guidelines](https://zapier.com/developer/documentation/v2/deduplication/), namely the part about only iterating until you hit items that weren't created in the last few hours.
+HTTP requests are costly, so paging through a list may time out (which you should avoid at all costs).

 ```javascript
 // some async call